gatblau/europa/readme.md

 # EUROPA

 ## Overview
-Europa is a Linux virtual machine with Docker and development tools.
+Europa is a CentOS 7.2 Linux Virtual Machine with Development tools.
-It allows to run linux and native Docker on Windows desktops to speed up the process of installing the tools and middleware required to develop applications using Java, Scala, Groovy and JavaScript.
+It allows to run linux and native Docker on Windows and MacOS desktops to speed up the process of installing the tools and middleware required to develop applications using Java, Scala, Groovy and JavaScript.
 It provides a ready to use set of development tools and the ability to run middleware such as Web Servers, Databases, etc. on linux containers as part of the environment via [Docker](https://www.docker.com/whatisdocker).

 ## Using Europa